Trusted WordPress tutorials, when you need them most.

 If you prefer using a WordPress favicon plugin, then you can follow this method to use the free Favicon by RealFaviconGenerator plugin.

 First, you need to install and activate the plugin.
-For more details, follow our guide on how to install a WordPress plugin.
+For more details, you can follow our guide on how to install a WordPress plugin.

-Once activated, go to Appearance » Favicon in your WordPress dashboard.
+Once activated, you can head over to Appearance » Favicon in your WordPress dashboard.

 Navigating to the Favicon by RealFaviconGenerator plugin on the WordPress dashboard